HyunjunGil/PIU-StepMaker/README.en.md

 Afterward, navigate to the dist folder and run the generated StepEditKeyboard.exe file.

+### 2.3.
+How to Handle Errors
+If an error occurs, whether it's from loading a new UCS file, closing the window, or an unexpected crash, your progress up to that point will be saved in a cache.ucs file.
+You can recover your work using this file even after such incidents.

+In the event of a sudden crash, a log file will also be generated in the same directory as the UCS file.
+Reporting the error along with the log file will greatly help in improving the program.

 ## 3.Explanation of Screen Components

 The screen is structured as shown below, and the names of each component are as follows.